 Not all photos are fit for engraving.
 Photographs that produce the best results usually contain a wide depth of shading that range from light to dark.
 Photographs containing large areas of a single colour typically do not engrave well – especially when working with wood.
 We recommend avoiding pictures with expansive backgrounds containing only one or two small subjects.
 This photo is a good choice for engraving because the majority is a gradient pattern of light to dark.
 There is not an abundance of large blocks of a single colour and it contains a good amount of detail.

 The resolution at which you engrave does not have to be massively high.
 In most cases a resolution of 300 or 400 DPI would be ok.
 You might need a high resolution, such as 600 or 1200 DPI for photo engraving for some applications but again this depends on what you want to achieve and the size of your material.

 Digital cameras over 2.0 mega pixels produce great high-resolution images that engrave nicely.
-Additionally, photos snapped with a iPhone or other camera phone often do not produce high resolution photos.

 If scanning in a physical photo, Scan your photos at a low resolution such as 300 DPI.
 If we are going to engrave your photos at 300 DPI, there is no reason to scan it any higher.
 This just makes your image ridiculously large and difficult to work with in our graphics software.
 Always scan your image in colour and then convert to greyscale afterwards.

-Get the largest size image available, especially if you are scanning it.
+Our photo laser engraving guidelines recommend you get the largest size image available, especially if you are scanning it.
 Stretching a photo in your graphics software will reduce the resolution of your image.
 Additionally, if your photo is stretched too much, it will become too pixelated to engrave.